Core Concepts

 |---|---|

 EHLO / HELO | Initiates the SMTP session.
-EHLO advertises STARTTLS capability. |
+EHLO advertises STARTTLS and the configured SIZE limit. |

 STARTTLS | Upgrades the connection to TLS encryption. |